 Ask your baby’s healthcare provider about the best way to add new foods to your baby’s diet.

 Progress in the texture of foods so that your baby is eating table foods by their first birthday.

 Don't give these foods to your baby during the first year of life:

-Foods that can be easily choked on (like hot dogs, peanuts, grapes, raisins, or popcorn)
+Foods that can be easily choked on (like hot dogs, nuts, grapes, raisins, chips, raw vegetables, or popcorn)

-Unless your baby is known to have or has severe allergies (for instance, breaking out in hives, vomiting, or having trouble breathing), recent reports and studies have shown that introducing whole eggs and peanut butter at a young age—even at 4 to 6 months—reduces the chance of your baby developing allergies to these foods.
+Unless your baby is known to have or has severe allergies (for instance, breaking out in hives, vomiting, or having trouble breathing), you can introduce whole eggs and peanut butter at a young age—even at 4 to 6 months.
+Research shows it can reduce the chance of your baby developing allergies to these foods.
+But testing for a peanut allergy is advised for babies with severe eczema, an egg allergy, or both.
 Talk to your baby’s healthcare provider about whether these foods are appropriate for your baby.